Smith-And-Rune/Iron180/BuildGuide.md

 Before you start building the iron 180, it is imporant to take a few precautionary steps.
 Before you take anything apart or start building, we recommend that you double check the [parts list](Iron180PartsList.md) to ensure that nothing is missing.

+You can also refer to the following photo as a parts reference thoughout the build.

 ### Screws

 There are multiple options when is comes to screws for the back of your Iron.
 There are duplicate sets for color preferences as well as short and long screws.
 The short screws are the standard option which will not be visible when tightened, whereas the longer option allow the screws to sit flush with the bottom of the board giving it a unique asthetic appeal.